-In general, you’re probably going to want to use an enzymatic cleaner, vinegar, or some combination of dish soap and peroxide.
+In general, you’re probably going to use an enzymatic cleaner, vinegar, or some combination of dish soap and hydrogen peroxide.

 For urine stains, WikiHow recommends three tablespoons’ baking soda, eight fluid ounces’ hydrogen peroxide, and half a teaspoon of dish soap.

-For blood stains, they recommend two fluid ounces hydrogen peroxide, one tablespoon dish soap, and one table spoon table salt.
+For blood stains, they recommend two fluid ounces hydrogen peroxide, one tablespoon dish soap, and one tablespoon table salt (no baking soda this time).

-Whatever cleaning agent you end up with, you’re going to want to spray it on the mattress and let it sit for about 30 minutes.
+Whatever stain remover you end up with, you will need to spray it on the mattress and let it sit for about 30 minutes to get clean.

 Dry it Off